Seattle may soon have a Bill Gates-funded at-home coronavirus test

 In the Seattle area, where dozens of people have tested positive for the new coronavirus and hundreds more may be infected and not know it, a new project funded by Bill Gates and the Gates Foundation could soon begin rolling out test kits that people can use at home.

-“Although there’s a lot to be worked out, this has enormous potential to turn the tide of the epidemic,” Scott Dowell, who leads the coronavirus response at the Bill & Melinda Gates Foundation, told the Seattle Times.
+“Although there’s a lot to be worked out, this has enormous potential to turn the tide of the epidemic,” Scott Dowell, who leads the coronavirus response at the Bill & Melinda Gates Foundation, told The Seattle Times.

-Testing is obviously critical to try to slow the spread of the disease, but has gone slowly across the U.S. so far.
+Testing is obviously critical to try to slow the spread of the disease, but it has gone slowly across the U.S. so far.
 At first, the CDC limited testing only to people who had recently traveled or had contact with a patient known to already have the disease, also known as COVID-19.
 That meant that public health officials didn’t know whether the virus was spreading to other people in communities.
 (Even among those who were tested, flaws in early test kits made some results inconclusive.)
 Doctors have also struggled to test patients because of a shortage of test kits.

 At-home tests can help more people get tested—and can also help stop spreading the virus to the people who are most vulnerable.
 The illness is most dangerous for older adults and people with underlying health conditions; for those over the age of 80, the death rate of confirmed cases so far is 21.9%.
 For younger people, the illness is often mild, and coming in for a test might mean infecting other patients, or infecting healthcare workers who then might inadvertently end up infecting others or who might have to go into quarantine, straining the healthcare system.
 Since there’s no treatment for the mild form of the illness, hospitals would rather have people with only mild symptoms stay at home.